MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/class-templates.md

 a
 ```

-## <a name="reuse-of-template-parameters"></a>Şablon parametreleri kullanılmasını
+## <a name="reuse-of-template-parameters"></a>Şablon parametrelerinin yeniden kullanımı
- Şablon parametreleri şablon parametre listesinde yeniden kullanılabilir. Örneğin, aşağıdaki kodu izin verilir:
+ Şablon parametreleri şablon parametre listesinde yeniden kullanılabilir. Örneğin, aşağıdaki koda izin verilir:

 ```cpp
 // template_specifications2.cpp